A posteriori error estimation and adaptivity in stochastic Galerkin FEM for parametric elliptic PDEs: beyond the affine case: Galerkin approximation and a posteriori error estimation

 \end{theorem}

-\begin{remark} The error estimates in~\eqref{t2errest2} have been proved in~\cite[Theorem~4.1]{2016-Bespalov-vol38} for the model problem~\eqref{paraPDE} with the diffusion coefficient $T(\bm{x}, \bm{y})$ that has affine dependence on random parameters.
-In that framework, the auxiliary bilinear form ${\widetilde{B}}(\cdot,\cdot)$ is associated with the parameter-free part of the representation for $T(\bm{x}, \bm{y})$ and yields the orthogonality of the decomposition $V_{X \mathfrak{P}}^* = V_{X^* \mathfrak{P}} \oplus V_{X \mathfrak{Q}}$.
-Theorem~\ref{the:second} thus generalizes the results of~\cite{2016-Bespalov-vol38} to the case of a more general diffusion coefficient $T(\bm{x}, \bm{y})$ that is only assumed to be bounded (the assumption that ensures the well-posedness of~\eqref{wf}).
+\begin{remark} While error estimates~\eqref{t2errest} are new, the estimates in~\eqref{t2errest2} have been proved in~\cite[Theorem~4.1]{2016-Bespalov-vol38} for the model problem~\eqref{paraPDE} with the diffusion coefficient $T(\bm{x}, \bm{y})$ that has affine dependence on random parameters.
+In that framework, the auxiliary bilinear form ${\widetilde{B}}(\cdot,\cdot)$ is associated with the parameter-free part of the representation for $T(\bm{x}, \bm{y})$ and yields the orthogonality of the decomposition $V_{X \mathcal{P}}^* = V_{X^* \mathcal{P}} \oplus V_{X \mathcal{Q}}$.
+Thus, Theorem~\ref{the:second} generalizes the results of~\cite{2016-Bespalov-vol38} to the case of a more general diffusion coefficient $T(\bm{x}, \bm{y})$ that is only assumed to be bounded (the assumption that ensures the well-posedness of~\eqref{wf}).
 In fact, our result is not limited to the diffusion problem~\eqref{paraPDE}.
-Theorem~\ref{the:second} applies to tensor-product Galerkin approximations of the solution to a general variational problem of the type~\eqref{wf} with symmetric bilinear form $B$ that is continuous and elliptic on a Bochner-type space $V$ (these properties of $B$ imply, in particular, the norm equivalence in~\eqref{normequiv}). \end{remark}
+Theorem~\ref{the:second} applies to tensor-product Galerkin approximations of the solution to a general variational problem of the type~\eqref{wf} with symmetric bilinear form $B$ that is continuous and elliptic on a Bochner-type space $V$. \end{remark}

-Recalling that $e^* = u_{X\mathfrak{P}}^* - u_{X\mathfrak{P}}$ and putting together (\ref{eSeT}), (\ref{errest}) and (\ref{errest2}), the following theorem gives two-sided bounds for the error reduction $\norm{u_{X \mathfrak{P}}^* - u_{X \mathfrak{P}}}_B$in terms of the estimate $\eta$.
+Recalling that $e^* = u_{X\mathcal{P}}^* - u_{X\mathcal{P}}$ and putting together (\ref{eSeT}), (\ref{errest}) and (\ref{errest2}), the following theorem gives two-sided bounds for the error reduction $\norm{u_{X \mathcal{P}}^* - u_{X \mathcal{P}}}_B$ in terms of the estimate $\eta$.

-\begin{theorem} Let $u_{X \mathfrak{P}} \in V_{X \mathfrak{P}}$ be the Galerkin approximation satisfying \eqref{dwf}, and let $u_{X \mathfrak{P}}^* \in V_{X \mathfrak{P}}^*$ be the enhanced Galerkin approximation satisfying \eqref{dwfenhanced}.
+\begin{theorem} Let $u_{X \mathcal{P}} \in V_{X \mathcal{P}}$ be the Galerkin approximation satisfying \eqref{dwf}, and let $u_{X \mathcal{P}}^* \in V_{X \mathcal{P}}^*$ be the enhanced Galerkin approximation satisfying \eqref{dwfenhanced}.
 Suppose that the norm equivalence \eqref{normequiv} holds.
 Then the following estimates for the error reduction~hold:

-where $\lambda$ and $\Lambda$ are the constants in~\eqref{normequiv} and $\gamma_1,\, \gamma_2 \in [0,1)$ are the constants in the strengthened Cauchy--Schwarz inequalities~\eqref{sCS1},~\eqref{sCS2}.
+where $\lambda$ and $\Lambda$ are the constants in~\eqref{normequiv} and $\kappa_1,\, \kappa_2 \in [0,1)$ are the constants in the strengthened Cauchy--Schwarz inequalities~\eqref{sCS1},~\eqref{sCS2}.

-Furthermore, if $\gamma_1 = 0$ in \eqref{sCS1} (that is, $V_{X^*\mathfrak{P}}$ and $V_{X\mathfrak{Q}}$ are ${\widetilde{B}}$-orthogonal), then
+Furthermore, if $\kappa_1 = 0$ in \eqref{sCS1} (that is, $V_{X^*\mathcal{P}}$ and $V_{X\mathcal{Q}}$ are ${\widetilde{B}}$-orthogonal), then

 \end{theorem}